rohannevrikar/ubuntu-infra-setup/README.md

 - Created a user using `sudo adduser <username>`
 - Granted sudo access: `sudo adduser <username> sudo`
-- Copy public ssh keys to /home/<username>/.ssh/authorized_keys.
+- Copy public ssh keys to /home/username/.ssh/authorized_keys.
 Keys in authorized_keys file are the ones which will be authenticated against the private key at the time of ssh.
-- ssh from <username>@hostIP using private key.
+- ssh from username@hostIP using private key.
 It should succeed.

 Resources: